 Once all representations and objections have been considered, the Secretary of State will make a decision about whether to approve our proposals, with or without modifications.
-Chapter 3 of our Coastal Access Scheme (our statutory methodology) explains these processes in more detail (see Annex A: Bibliography).
+Chapter 3 of our Coastal Access Scheme explains these processes in more detail (see Annex A: Bibliography).